 - the Agriculture Financial Services Corporation (if in a community with a population of 100,000 or less)

 - Alberta Treasury Branches (if in a community with a population of 100,000 or less)

 To be eligible, Alberta employers must have current or potential employees who need training to fill current or future positions.

-CAJG trainees must be one of the following:
+CAJG trainees must be employees (current or prospective) and one of the following: